tckmn/polyaoc-2019/README.md

 | 10 |            |             |          |            |           |           |           |             |           | [✓][10rb] |            |
 | 11 |            |             |          |            |           |           |           |             |           | [✓][11rb] |            |
 | 12 |            |             |          |            |           |           |           |             |           | [✓][12rb] |            |

+how to run the programs:

+ * for mathematica, paste into a notebook with the appropriate working directory
+ * for vim, run `vim -u NONE '+so vim/##.vim'`
+ * for asm and c, compile with `gcc`, then run the resulting executable
+ * for everything else, the files are executable; just run `lang/##.ext`

+note that everything expects to be run from the directory containing `input`

 [01asm]:  https://github.com/tckmn/polyaoc-2019/tree/master/01/asm
 [01dc]:   https://github.com/tckmn/polyaoc-2019/tree/master/01/dc